MrSuicideParrot/hassio-speedtest-addon/README.md

 server_id: null
 ```

 In this case, the addon would choose a random SpeedTest server each time it runs.
 It is recommended to specify a `server_id`  to have comparable meaasurements.
-You can use this [page](https://sparanoid.com/lab/speedtest-list/) to explore the list of available servers.
-(The `server_id`is an integrer.)
+The `server_id`is an integrer.
+You can use this command to identify servers that are close to you: `curl https://c.speedtest.net/speedtest-servers-static.php`.
+The `server_id` is called `id` in the returned XML table.
+(If you access this link with your web browser instead of using curl, please have in mind that it doesn't respond an html page, but rather a xml table.
+You can see the results by view the source-code of the page.)

 ## Licensing